 After dinner I listen in rapture as Marian, here for her seventh dog, plays the Moonlight Sonata on the out-of-tune piano.
 I am always moved by the divine beauty of Beethoven, especially when the performance is live.

 Since tomorrow is D-day, Randy gives a two hour talk on the logistics of dog care and expectations verses reality.
 The dog is on a rigid schedule: when to go, when to drink and how much, when to eat and how much, when to work; and he's flat on the floor at our feet for the remainder of the day.
 He is never loose, never sitting or standing around, never jumping or playing.
 When I ask whether this isn't a bit cruel Randy says the dog accepts this lifestyle and likes it.
 I hope many of these restrictions ease after the bonding period.
-At some point far in the future I will inflict a long journal entry upon you, pontificating on the morality of forcing a dog to spend his life a slave to a human.

 When describing typical false expectations, Randy paints a picture of optimism consistent with the images I have unconsciously built over the past few days.
 The dog will see me, accept me, love me, obey my commands, play with me happily, and everything will be rosy.
 So often trivial disappointments are converted into devastating setbacks when we allow false expectations to stretch the limits of reality beyond reason.
 The dog has been living here for several months, building a strong bond with his trainer.
 Tomorrow he will be torn from his loving master and passed to me, stripped of his familiar environment and placed in a new building, and given a new set of activities and a different lifestyle.
 The dog will want nothing to do with me, and he may even resent me.
 I am reminded of the first couple of years with Tony.
 He was as good a father as anyone has a right to ask for, yet the relationship was rocky to say the least, and he and Alice fought openly for many years.
 Armed with a more realistic picture, everyone is a little more nervous, and after the lecture the lines form at the phones as people seek the comfort and advice of the best psychologists in the world, their closest friends.
 But legitimate concerns about the initial adjustment period cannot dampen our excitement, nor should they.
 We are like children on Christmas Eve.
 What will I get, what breed, what sex, what size, and what will his disposition be?
 Will my dog bring me as much freedom and joy as I anticipate?